smlab-niser/grokking_rl/Chapter_3/notes.md

 $$a_\pi (s,a)= q_\pi (s,a) - v_\pi (s) $$

-* The advantage function describes how much better it is to take action a instead of following policy $\pi$.
+* The advantage function describes how much better it is to take an action instead of following policy $\pi$.
-* It can be nagitive.
+* It can be negative.

 ---